ZZP-RS/UIR-KG/README.md

 # UIR-KG
 This is the code for the paper:
->Zhipeng Zhang, Yuhang Zhang, Anqi Wang, Pinglei Zhou, Yao Zhang, and Yonggong Ren(2023).
-User-Oriented Interest Representation on Knowledge Graph for Long-Tail Recommendation.
-In: Yang, X., et al. Advanced Data Mining and Applications.
-ADMA 2023.
-Lecture Notes in Computer Science(), vol 14179.
-Springer, Cham. https://doi.org/10.1007/978-3-031-46674-8_24
+>Zhipeng Zhang, Yuhang Zhang, Anqi Wang, Pinglei Zhou, Yao Zhang, Yonggong Ren.
+User-oriented interest representation on knowledge graph for long-tail recommendation[C].
+Proceedings of the 19th International Conference on Advanced Data Mining and Applications(ADMA), pp.340-355, Shenyang, China, August 21-23, 2023. https://doi.org/10.1007/978-3-031-46674-8_24

 ## Introduction